 Complicated segmentations in a feature result in more entropy.
-When there is a clear separation of the two classes, as in the first two features of Figure 10, the segmentation entropy is the same as the class entropy.
-Otherwise, the segmentation entropy is more than the class entropy.
+When there is a clear separation of the two classes, as in the first two features of Figure 10, then the segmentation entropy is the same as the class entropy.
+If there are more segments, the segmentation entropy is more than the class entropy.